Government of San Francisco

-The government of the City and County of San Francisco utilizes the "strong mayor" form of mayoral/council government, composed of the Mayor, Board of Supervisors, several elected officers, and numerous other entities.
-It is the only consolidated city-county in California, and one of only thirteen charter counties of California.
+The government of San Francisco, officially named the City and County of San Francisco, utilizes the "strong mayor" form of mayoral/council government, composed of the Mayor, Board of Supervisors, several elected officers, and numerous other entities.
+It is the only consolidated city-county in California, and one of only 15 charter counties of California.
 The fiscal year 2024-25 city and county budget was approximately $15.9 billion.

 Organization

 San Francisco utilizes the "strong mayor" form of mayoral/council government, composed of the mayor, Board of Supervisors, several elected officers, and numerous other entities.
 San Francisco voters use ranked-choice voting to elect the mayor, supervisors, and other elective officers.